Student Testing and Assessment Centers provide academic and vocational testing to help students accomplish their educational goals.

-Please Note: You can only have three valid scores in the system within a two year time period.
+You can only have 3 valid scores in the system within a 2-year time period.
 For example, if you took a test today, you could retest tomorrow, but for the third test, you would need to wait for at least three months from the first attempt date.
 After that, if you needed to retest, you would have to wait for the first score to expire.

 New students should plan on taking placement tests before seeing an academic advisor.
 There is no charge to take a placement test.

 - You will need valid and current picture identification

 - Includes students under the age of 18

 - Must be an original ID (not a photocopy or reproduction)

 - Your MCCCD Student ID number (this is an 8-digit number that begins with the number "3")